Enterprise Information Integration Defined

 While the term Enterprise Information Integration will be used with less frequency in future years, the business and IT challenges that spanned this technology continue as enterprises strive to integrate ever higher volumes of disparate complex data, ever faster, for less.

 In their November 2009 Data Integration Magic Quadrant, Gartner estimated overall data integration tools market including ETL, CDC, and data virtualization growth of approximately 9.4% per year.
-However the data virtualization segment alone is growing much faster as measured by Composite Software’s revenue growth which is five times that rate.
+However the data virtualization segment alone is growing much faster as measured by Cisco’s revenue growth which is five times that rate.
 This demonstrates accelerated adoption by enterprises and government agencies.